 C is a procedural programming language with a static system that has the functionality of structured programming, recursion, and lexical variable scoping.
 C was created with constructs that transfer well to common hardware instructions.
-It has a long history of use in programs that were previously written in assembly language.
+It has a long history of use in programs previously written in assembly language.

 Want a Top Software Development Job?
 Start Here!